spoddutur/spark-notes/wsg.md

 - But, WholeStageCodeGeneration cannot be done for complex operations.
 To handle these cases faster, Spark came up with Vectorization to better leverage the techniques of Modern CPU’s and hardware.
 - Vectorization speeds up processing by batching multiple rows per instruction together and running them as SIMD instruction using vector registors.
 - **Conclusion:** Whole stage code generation has done decent job in combining the functionality of general-purpose execution engine.
 Vectorization is a good alternative for  the cases that are not handled by Whole-stage code-generation.
+- **Downside of Vectorization:** Like we discussed in VolcanoIteratorModel, all the Intermediate results will be written to main memory.
+Because of this extensive memory access, where ever possible, Spark does **WholeStageCodeGeneration first.**

 ## References:
 - [Spark Summit 2016 Talk on SparkPerformance](https://www.youtube.com/watch?v=RlbBPrWJEEM)